 - Toilet Paper: If you find a brand name toilet paper at the dollar store, get it.
 However, the off brands often fall apart when you’re trying to wipe.

-- Dishes for a Large Family: Dishes are sold by piece at the dollar store.
+- Dishes for a Large Family: Dishes are sold by the piece at the dollar store.
 If you’re buying enough to feed more than two or three family members, you might want to buy a complete boxed set of dishes elsewhere.